-The FTC has sued to block the merger of online fantasy sports sites DraftKings and FanDuel.
+The Federal Trade Commission has sued to block the merger of online fantasy sports sites DraftKings and FanDuel.

 “This merger would deprive customers of the substantial benefits of direct competition between DraftKings and FanDuel,” said Tad Lipsky, acting director of the FTC’s Competition Bureau, in a statement.
 “The FTC is committed to the preservation of competitive markets, which offer consumers the best opportunity to obtain innovative products and services at the most favorable prices and terms consistent with the provision of competitive returns to efficient producers.”

 DraftKings was founded in Boston in 2012 and FanDuel in Scotland in 2009.
-They are the largest and second largest fantasy sports sites, respectively.
-They are both paid, daily contests, which the FTC said means that other season-long contests are a meaningful substitute, or that new daily sites can ramp up fast enough to provide sufficient competition.
+They are the largest and second largest fantasy sports sites respectively.
+They are both paid daily contests, which the FTC said means that other season-long contests are not a meaningful substitute or that new daily sites can ramp up fast enough to provide sufficient competition.

 The suit does not mean there has been any finding of guilt, only that there is a reason to believe the merger violates the law.

 Contributing editor John Eggerton has been an editor and/or writer on media regulation, legislation and policy for over four decades, including covering the FCC, FTC, Congress, the major media trade associations, and the federal courts.
 In addition to Multichannel News and Broadcasting + Cable, his work has appeared in Radio World, TV Technology, TV Fax, This Week in Consumer Electronics, Variety and the Encyclopedia Britannica.

 The smarter way to stay on top of broadcasting and cable industry.
 Sign up below.

 Thank you for signing up to Broadcasting & Cable.
 You will receive a verification email shortly.